 The average employee spends about 40 hours of their week in the office- a majority of their waking hours.
 Businesses and business owners need to ensure their team is in an environment that encourages productivity, and fosters engagement.

 Today, companies like the Mayo Clinic, a medical research group, and Delos, a design and technology firm in New York, are investing millions in workplace experiments to determine the optimal office layout.

 But you don’t have to wait for Mayo Clinic to publish their results.
-Level Office has developed a reputation over the years for creating work environments around a business’s needs.
+Novel Coworking has developed a reputation over the years for creating work environments around a business’s needs.
 Here are a few do’s and don’ts to arranging an office.

 DO encourage movement and practicality